 An investment in our securities has a high degree of risk.
 Before you invest you should carefully consider the risks and uncertainties.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial conditions and/or operating results.
 If any of these risks actually occur, our business, operating results and financial condition could be harmed, and the value of our stock could go down.
 This means you could lose all or a part of your investment.
 We have included in Part I, Item 1A of our Form 10-K, a description of certain risks and uncertainties that could affect our business, future performance or financial condition (the Risk Factors).
-There are no material changes from the disclosure provided in the Form 10-K with respect to the Risk Factors.
+Other than as modified by our previous Quarterly Reports on Form 10-Q, there have been no material changes from the disclosure provided in the Form 10-K with respect to the Risk Factors.